 SVA Career Development Counseling

-Career counseling sessions support degree-seeking students and recent graduates in exploring, identifying and pursuing their individual career goals, while also teaching them about the professional tools they have at their disposal.
-We can assist you with résumé and cover letter reviews, job search strategies, strategizing a freelancing career, applying to grants and residencies, and exhibiting your work as an artist.
+Career counseling sessions support degree-seeking students and recent graduates in exploring, identifying and pursuing your individual career goals, and introduce you to professional tools and resources.
+We can assist you with résumé, cover letter and portfolio reviews, job search strategies, building a freelancing career, applying to grants and residencies, and exhibiting your work as an artist.

-Please select a career counselor below or select “No Preference.”
+Please select a career counselor below or scroll down to select “No Preference.”

 If you’re unsure of which counselor to meet with, you can contact us at firstname.lastname@example.org for guidance.